apt-key is Deprecated! Here’s Right Way to Add Third-Party Repository in Debian & Ubuntu

 un-armor the “ascii-armored” key file

-You can finally put the new generated key file to the “/usr/share/keyrings” or “/usr/local/share/keyrings”.
+You can finally put the key file into one of the following directories:

 Here I’m going to create the directory (in case it’s not exist), and move the key into there via command:

-To be simple, you may run the single command instead of the preview steps to install an ASCII-armored key:
+To be simple, you may run the single command instead of the preview steps to download, de-armor, then install (move) an ASCII-armored key:

 or use curl command:

-In my case, the command will be (/usr/local/share/keyrings have to be created first):
+In my case, the command will be (create /etc/apt/sources if not exist):

-After adding the key correctly, run command to create and edit the repository file:
+After adding the key correctly, run command to create and edit the source file (replace opera to yours):

 Finally press Ctrl+X, type y and hit Enter to save the file.